thanos-io/thanos/docs/integrations.md

 Geras exposes the Thanos Storage  API, thus other Thanos components can query OpenTSDB via Geras, providing a unified query interface over OpenTSDB and Prometheus.

-Although OpenTSDB is able to aggregte the data, it's not supported by Geras at the moment.
+Although OpenTSDB is able to aggregate the data, it's not supported by Geras at the moment.

 ### StoreAPI as Prometheus Remote Read